slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Knowing others is intelligence; knowing yourself is true wisdom.
 Mastering others is strength; mastering yourself is true power.
 If you realize that you have enough, you are truly rich." (...)
 "When I let go of what I am, I become what I might be.
 When I let go of what I have, I receive what I need."
 -- Lao Tzu*

+> *"Feeling gratitude and not expressing it is like wrapping a present and not giving it."
+-- William Arthur Ward*

 ### How to apologise?